epartington/google-cloud-ai-runtime-tutorial/README.md

 In this task, apply configurations in SCM to enable the AIRS firewalls to pass load balancer health checks and to forward VPC workload traffic.

 ### Step 1.
 Create Security Zones
-Create 3 security zones, `untrust`, `trust` and `health-checks`.
+Create 3 security zones: `untrust`, `trust` and `health-checks`.
 The zones will be assigned to interfaces on the AIRS firewalls.

 1. In SCM, go to **Manage → Configuration → NGFW and Prisma Access**.